Minuscule Schubert Varieties and Mirror Symmetry: Introduction

-In Section \ref{sec:mirror} we study the mirror symmetry of complete intersection Calabi--Yau 3-folds in minuscule Schubert varieties.
-We construct special one parameter families of affine complete intersections in $(\bC^*)^n$ conjecturally birational to the mirror families (Conjecture \ref{conj:mirror}) and give an expression for the fundamental periods (Proposition \ref{prop:period}).
-We focus on the example $X=\bSigma(1^9)$ and obtain the Picard--Fuchs equation for its mirror, which suggests the existence of a non-trivial Fourier--Mukai partner of $X$ (Conjecture \ref{conj:FM}).
-We also perform the monodromy calculation and the computation of BPS numbers using mirror symmetry.
-Every result seems very similar to that happened for the examples of the Pfaffian-Grassmannian \cite{Rodland_PCY} \cite{Hosono-Konishi_HGGW} and the Reye congruence Calabi--Yau 3-fold \cite{Hosono-Takagi_MSPGRC, Hosono-Takagi_DQMSRC}.
+\looseness=1 This paper is organized as follows: In Section~\ref{sec:preliminaries} we give some preliminaries.
+We summarize generalities on posets and distributive lattices, geometry of minuscule Schubert varieties and Hibi toric varieties, and toric degenerations.
+In particular, we give a combinatorial description of singular locus of minuscule Schubert varieties and Hibi toric varieties, which plays a key role for our proof of Main results.
+In Section~\ref{sec:list} we make a list of all the deformation equivalent (dif\/feomorphic) classes of smooth complete intersection Calabi--Yau 3-folds in minuscule Schubert varieties.
+We will f\/ind a new example of such Calabi--Yau 3-folds with Picard number one, embedded in a~locally factorial Schubert variety ${\boldsymbol{\Sigma}}$ in the Cayley plane~$\bO\bP^2$ (Proposition~\ref{prop:list}).
+In Section~\ref{sec:invariants} we give a computational method of calculating topological invariants for Calabi--Yau 3-folds of Picard number one which degenerate to complete intersection in Gorenstein Hibi toric varieties.
+We describe the case of ${\boldsymbol{\Sigma}}(1^9)$ in detail as an example, and give a proof of Main results (Proposition~\ref{prop:invariants}).
+The topological Euler numbers are computed by using a conifold transition.
+In Section~\ref{sec:mirror} we study the mirror symmetry of complete intersection Calabi--Yau 3-folds in minuscule Schubert varieties.
+We construct special one-parameter families of af\/f\/ine complete intersections in~$(\bC^*)^n$ which is conjecturally birational to the mirror families (Conjecture~\ref{conj:mirror}) and give an expression for the fundamental periods (Proposition~\ref{prop:period}).
+Again, we focus on the example $X={\boldsymbol{\Sigma}}(1^9)$ and obtain the Picard--Fuchs equation for its mirror, in which we observe two maximally unipotent monodromy points indicating that there is a non-trivial Fourier--Mukai partner of~$X$ (Conjecture~\ref{conj:FM}).
+We also perform the monodromy calculations and the computations of BPS numbers using mirror symmetry conjecture.
+Every result seems very similar to that happened to the examples of the Pfaf\/f\/ian--Grassmannian \cite{MR2481271, MR1775415} and the Reye congruence Calabi--Yau 3-fold \cite{MR3212882, MR3166392}.
+In Appendix~\ref{sec:others}, we discuss other examples in minuscule homogeneous spaces.
+In Appendix~\ref{sec:bps}, we present the table of BPS numbers calculated for $X={\boldsymbol{\Sigma}}(1^9)$ and its conjectural Fourier--Mukai partner~$Z$.